eugeniop/blog/_posts/2017-10-15-tracking-sleep-mood-with-twilio-and-webtask.markdown

 One area to explore, and that I'm curious to learn more about, is how much of this can be pushed to mongo.
 Mongo does have a "pipeline" with complex operations: aggregation, map/reduce, etc. but I have not fully explored.
 Will be added to the "todo".

-I do intend to measure a little bit and find out though. `simple-statistics` looks lean and well implemented, but somewhat rigorous for mu humble needs.
+I do intend to measure a little bit and find out though. `simple-statistics` looks lean and well implemented, but somewhat rigorous for my humble needs.

 ### Generating HTML reports

 The trend report is simple HTML at the moment.
 I have not fully secured these pages, so I have disabled them.
-But I'm using a trick that [Tomek]() taught me.
-I'm storing the entire App/API/web app in a single Webtask, so the HTML templates are embedded and rendered using [ejs]():
+But I'm using a trick that [Tomek](https://tomasz.janczuk.org/) taught me.
+I'm storing the entire App/API/web app in a single Webtask, so the HTML templates are embedded and rendered using [ejs](https://github.com/tj/ejs):

 ```js